 29 Oct I want to appeal the judge’s decision taking away my legal custody.
 Will I get my child back?

 You must prove that the judge made a legal mistake that caused you harm and the judge isn’t going to respond to you.
-You, as the appellant will need to prove that there was a mistake made and the respondent (your ex or the State of California) will most likely say that you’re wrong.
-Arguing that the judge made a mistake by allowing hearsay evidence, double or triple hearsay, the other side lied, the judge wouldn’t allow your witnesses, the lawyers behaved badly, the judge was biased against you, you have new evidence, the evidence was insubstantial, etc. most likely isn’t going to help you get your child back.
+You, as the appellant will need to prove that there was a mistake made to other judges and the respondent (your ex or the State of California) will most likely say that you’re wrong.
+If you argue that the judge made a mistake by allowing hearsay evidence (including double or triple hearsay), the other side lied, the judge wouldn’t allow your witnesses, the lawyers behaved badly, the judge was biased against you, you have new evidence, the evidence was insubstantial, etc. isn’t going to help you get your child back (most likely).
 The judge heard and saw both sides of the story and the standard of evidence is very low , and very vague, in the juvenile dependency and family courts, the “Best Interest of the Child”.
+The appellate court won’t retry the case, hear from both sides again, or determine the facts from the evidence (most likely).
+Make sure you ask for a Statement of Decision from your trial judge before you leave that courtroom so the appellate court has a better understanding of what your judge decided in your case.
 By the way, we are not lawyers and this is not legal advice (NALNLA), #PromoteSettlement.

 Make sure you know which of the six appellate courts in California you need to file your case in.
 In your appeal, you will need to ask the appellate court to basically use one of these three standards to review your arguments with: